NusretSalli/dtu_mlops_project/reports/README.md

 >
 > Answer:

 By far the most expensive service was compute engine and vertex AI where members have spent multiple dollars on training or related to training.
 Working in the cloud is quite useful, especially for large projects or projects that require a lot of compute.
-This is because the cloud can provide with a lot of compute power that is in no way comparable to the hardwere the group had in possession locally. it also enables the entire group to access the data (via data bucket) and the docker images that is in our artifact registry.
+This is because the cloud can provide with a lot of compute power that is in no way comparable to the hardware the group had in possession locally.
+It also enables the entire group to access the data (via data bucket) and the docker images that is in our artifact registry.
 This also allows for easy and quick versioning control of the data and models.
+While the cloud is very useful, it can also be quite tedious when pushing docker images to cloud where a lot of time was spent waiting on the images to be uploaded and run on the cloud.

 ### Question 28